Hotmoka/hotmoka/tutorial/Takamaka.md

 of the class that will persist in blockchain and how we can later call the `toString()` method on that instance in blockchain.

+## Creation of the Eclipse Project <a name="creation-eclipse-project"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family` branch: `git checkout family --`.
+You can then import
+> the `family` project in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select the directory `family` inside `hotmoka_tutorial`.

-Let us hence create a Maven project `family` inside Eclipse, in the same directory where the `hotmoka` project was cloned.
+Let us create a Maven project `family` inside Eclipse, in the `tutorial` directory.
 For that, in the Eclipse's Maven wizard
 (New &rarr; Maven project) specify the options
-*Create a simple project (skip archetype selection)* and deselect the *Use default Workspace directory* option, specifying a subdirectory `family` of the `hotmoka` project as *Location* instead.
+*Create a simple project (skip archetype selection)* and deselect the *Use default Workspace directory* option, specifying a subdirectory `family` of the `tutorial` directory as *Location* instead.
 Do not add the project to any working set.
 Use `io.hotmoka` as Group Id and `family` as Artifact Id.

+> The reason to create the `tutorial` directory as a sibling of the `hotmoka`
-> The reason to use that same directory is only to simplify
+> directory is only to simplify
 > cross-access to the compiled jar containing the runtime
 > classes of the smart contracts, without using machine-dependent
 > absolute paths to the local Maven repository.